khou22/khou22.github.io/_posts/2015-11-01-text-analysis-app-how-do-you-talk-to-people-on-facebook-versus-in-an-engineering-report.md

 <br />

 I encourage you to give it a try!
 You might learn something neat about the way you speak.
-I'll be adding more analysis in the coming weeks including writing grade level (according to US standards), readability, emotional state, etc. It'll be interesting!
+I'll be adding more analysis in the coming weeks including <a href="#" data-toggle="tooltip" title="See the Flesch-Kincaid Grade Level formula">writing grade level</a> (according to US standards), readability, emotional state, etc. It'll be interesting!

 If you have any suggestions or comments feel free to <a href="mailto:kevin.ch.hou@gmail.com">let me know</a>!